 How India Is Leading the Way in Distributed Energy Through Policy Innovation

 With the rise of global warming, many countries are adopting renewable energy solutions.
 India is one of them.
-The country’s development is expected to embrace distributed energy systems for the building of a sustainable and resilient energy infrastructure for the country.
+The country’s development is expected to embrace distributed energy systems to build a sustainable and resilient energy infrastructure.
 It is becoming an important cog in India’s energy machinery by allowing decentralized, efficient, and sustainable power generation.
 With its innovative national policies and targeted government schemes, India is making major strides towards the transparent integration of distributed energy into the national energy ecosystem.

 This blog explores how India is advancing its energy sector and the growing adoption of distributed energy system in India.